TEIC/CETEIcean/tutorial/README.md

 This tutorial will walk you through the steps to publish a TEI file online using CETEIcean.
 We will start with a simple (though quite large) file in TEI P5 form, `fpn-washington.xml`, which we want to display in a web browser.

 First, a note about viewing the results of your work: CETEIcean's default method for displaying TEI relies on loading a TEI file from another location.
 Not all browsers will allow you to do this when you view an HTML file directly on your file system.
 You should try it, but if it doesn't work, then you will have to run a web server, put your files on a web server, or use a text editor with preview capabilities.
 [Atom](https://atom.io), with the `atom-html-preview` plugin is the example we will use for this tutorial, but there are many other options.
 You should download and install Atom, or an equivalent text editor, before starting this tutorial.
-A text editor is different from other programs you may already have and use for editing 'text', such as LibreOffice or Word, in that it edits only plain text files.
+A text editor is different from other programs you may already use for editing 'text', such as LibreOffice or Word, in that it edits only plain text files.

 We will start by setting up a directory structure for our files.
 You may simply want to copy the structure of this tutorial, which looks like: